polterguy/phosphorusfive-dox/chapter-19.md

 It is evaluated both when we reply to an email, and when we forward an email.

-It reads the email we're 'responding' to from the database, and then forwardthese value to our _"create.hl"_ file, discussed further up.
+It reads the email we're 'responding' to from the database, and then forward its properties to our _"create.hl"_ file, discussed further up.
 Everything up to line 205 is simply retrieving the email's content.
 At line 213 we invoke our _"create.hl"_ file, before finally at line 224, we delete the _"reader widget"_, if one was given, and found on page.

 This logic ensure that our _"reply widget"_ is injected at the same position that our _"reader widget"_ was in the DOM on the client side, ensuring a better workflow for inline responding to emails.